LivePersonInc/knowledge-center-archive/pages/conversation-builder-migration-to-gcp.md

   </div>
 </div>

-After careful consideration, LivePerson has decided to move the Conversational Cloud to a secure, public cloud offering from Google - Google's Cloud Platform (GCP) in order to expand to a robust global network.
+After careful consideration, LivePerson has decided to move the Conversation Builder to a secure, public cloud offering from Google - Google's Cloud Platform (GCP) in order to expand to a robust global network.

 The decision to move to the public cloud was made after weighing customers' needs and the numerous benefits offered by expanding to an established robust global network.